 - Are yet to submit a tax return (i.e., you set up your business from April 2019, as the 2019/20 tax return doesn’t count)

 - Have average earnings over £50,000

 - Don’t get the majority of your income from self-employment.

-Update 4th May 2020: You can now check your eligibility for the Self-Employment Income Support Scheme here.
+Check your eligibility for the Self-Employment Income Support Scheme here.
 You’ll need your Unique Tax Reference and National Insurance number.